McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/branding/_index.en.md

 ## Change 3rd-Party Libraries Theming

 Some of the shipped shortcodes are using 3rd-party libraries.
-See the individual shortcode documentation on how to do this:
+See the individual shortcode documentation on how to change their theming

 - [`mermaid` shortcode](shortcodes/mermaid#setting-a-specific-mermaid-theme)
 - [`openapi` shortcode](shortcodes/openapi#setting-a-specific-swagger-ui-theme)